 - There is a wide range of topics that make good candidates for an EQ presentation, assuming you are interested in doing it!
 Please keep in mind that your presentation should involve something about our natural resources of soil or land, and/or water.
-Air, rocks and wildlife are natural resources too, but there are other 4-H categories for those topics.
+Air, rocks, and wildlife are natural resources too, but there are other 4-H categories for those topics.

 - Soil and water ideas are all around us.
 Remember that in nature the land needs plants to protect it, and of course, plants need the land to anchor and nourish them.
 Is there something about your own lawn or garden or around your school grounds that interests you– or maybe it bothers you?
 For example, muddy spots in your walking path, eroding places around your home or along the roads you travel, these are places where plants are not growing well and are indications of areas where the soil needs some attention, too.
 On a larger scale, are there practices in your community such as recycling, or trash pickup, or respect and enjoyment of a beautiful lake, stream or river — things in which you would like other people to be more cooperative and to better understand?
 Then giving a presentation about topics of interest to you will seem logical, and it would be almost like fun, right?
-Good presentations describe a concern, problem or idea, then explain and suggest actions which could be helpful and interesting with regard to it.
+Good presentations describe a concern, problem or idea, then explain and suggest actions that could be helpful and interesting with regard to it.

 - There are many kinds of conservation practices to help protect soil and water resources around our homes, gardens, farms, sites for new buildings and along our streets and highways.
 Some of these involve methods to correct problems, like being sure that the soil is kept covered by living plants or a good leaf or bark mulch.
 Also, many conservation practices involve planning ahead of time to prevent problems.
-For example, many kinds of soil situations simply are not good choices for building a home, or locating a septic tank for a home or business.
-Doing so will be costly and may risk polluting the ground water or causing a health menace.
-In many areas there is very little land suitable for sanitary landfills, which means that the rapid fill-up of the existing landfills is a severe long-range community problem.
+For example, many kinds of soil situations simply are not good choices for building a home or locating a septic tank for a home or business.
+Doing so will be costly and may risk polluting the groundwater or causing a health menace.
+In many areas, there is very little land suitable for sanitary landfills, which means that the rapid fill-up of the existing landfills is a severe long-range community problem.
 And everywhere it is costly and difficult to purchase land for new community landfills for solid wastes.
 So recycling to reduce waste is especially critical!
 Understanding more about soil properties helps in planning to avoid problems.
 Soil “surveys” are available for nearly all counties, and these give information about which areas are suitable for many uses, ranging from agriculture to roads and community needs.

 - There are even larger-scale, soil and water issues affecting counties and communities.
-Here are some examples: reservoirs built for water supply, flood control and recreation, which may be threatened by poorly-planned construction projects; major problems of protecting the water supply and quality in our estuaries and Coastal areas; understanding and protecting our Outer Banks; the need for protection of natural areas and associated wildlife in our forests, parks, “open spaces.”
+Here are some examples: reservoirs built for water supply, flood control, and recreation, which may be threatened by poorly-planned construction projects; major problems of protecting the water supply and quality in our estuaries and Coastal areas; understanding and protecting our Outer Banks; the need for protection of natural areas and associated wildlife in our forests, parks, “open spaces.”

 - Keep in mind that you can build your presentation around whatever part of these topics fits your age and interest.
-A BIG topic like protecting a whole watershed, such as the Neuse river basin, can be built around a very small and simple idea such as understanding and correcting an eroding area around your own home or an eroding trail area in your own school yard.
-Just connect the importance of your small project (that special idea which interests you) to the general needs of the much larger area and all of the people and problems that may occur there!
+A BIG topic like protecting a whole watershed, such as the Neuse river basin, can be built around a very small and simple idea such as understanding and correcting an eroding area around your own home or an eroding trail area in your own schoolyard.
+Just connect the importance of your small project (that special idea that interests you) to the general needs of the much larger area and all of the people and problems that may occur there!

 Examples of Presentation Topics: